Braving the Healing

 Lead Facilitator/Elder/Knowledge Keeper

 My people are from Treaty 2 Territory, Lake Manitoba.
 The name my mother gave me is Viola.
-My Spirit name is “Oshosh ko biik” — it means, “where the water meets the shoreline, where the animal spirits live.”
+My Spirit name is “Oshosh ko biik” — meaning “where the water meets the shoreline, where the animal spirits live.”
 I am from the Sturgeon Clan, carrying their wisdom wherever I go.

-I survived the Sixties Scoop.
-That part of my life shaped me — taught me about pain, but also about resilience.
-I was the eldest of four, just seven years old when my siblings and I were taken from our family.
-Even as the trauma left its mark, I reach for reclamation of my language, my culture, and my family.
+I am a survivor of the Sixties Scoop.
+That experience shaped me — teaching me not just about pain, but resilience.
+I was the eldest of four, only seven years old when my siblings and I were taken from our family.
+The trauma left its mark, but I continue to reach for reclamation: of my language, my culture, and my family.

-I’m honored to serve on the KBE Indigenous Advisory Circle for Kairos Canada.
-Soon, I’ll be launching a podcast to explore the impact of intergenerational trauma — the pain that passes between parents and children, the struggle of attachment, and the hope that healing is always possible.
+We will be launching a podcast to explore the impact of intergenerational trauma — the pain passed between parents and children, the struggle of attachment, and the hope that healing is always possible.

-Through all the loss and hardship — and the rebuilding — I have learned that the heart can heal and inspire.
+Through all the loss, hardship, and rebuilding, I have learned that the heart can heal and inspire.
 My story is proof that even after being uprooted, you can plant yourself again and bloom.
 My purpose now is to shine a light that guides both myself and others back home — back to our Indigenous roots.

 Picture